Are you interested to know more about setting up a data management function?

 Step 1.
 Defining needs and requirements.

 Data management has different business stakeholders with specific needs concerning data and information.
 In Step 1, a company will focus on the specification of a feasible scope of data management initiative.
 The list of deliverables includes a list of business drivers, stakeholders, and their most urgent information needs.
 Information is delivered in the form of reports and dashboards.
-The report catalogue is one of the data lineage components.
+The report catalog is one of the data lineage components.
 The scope of the data management initiative will limit the scope of the documentation of data lineage.

 When the scope is clear, the corresponding data management tasks and responsibilities should be defined.